Forgetful functor: Overview

 As an example, there are several forgetful functors from the category of commutative rings.
 A (unital) ring, described in the language of universal algebra, is an ordered tuple $(R,+,\times,a,0,1)$ satisfying certain axioms, where $+$ and $\times$ are binary functions on the set $R$, $a$ is a unary operation corresponding to additive inverse, and 0 and 1 are nullary operations giving the identities of the two binary operations.
 Deleting the 1 gives a forgetful functor to the category of rings without unit; it simply "forgets" the unit.
 Deleting $\times$ and 1 yields a functor to the category of abelian groups, which assigns to each ring $R$ the underlying additive abelian group of $R$.
 To each morphism of rings is assigned the same function considered merely as a morphism of addition between the underlying groups.
 Deleting all the operations gives the functor to the underlying set $R$.

 It is beneficial to distinguish between forgetful functors that "forget structure" versus those that "forget properties".
 For example, in the above example of commutative rings, in addition to those functors that delete some of the operations, there are functors that forget some of the axioms.
 There is a functor from the category CRing to Ring that forgets the axiom of commutativity, but keeps all the operations.
 Occasionally the object may include extra sets not defined strictly in terms of the underlying set (in this case, which part to consider the underlying set is a matter of taste, though this is rarely ambiguous in practice).
 For these objects, there are forgetful functors that forget the extra sets that are more general.

 Most common objects studied in mathematics are constructed as underlying sets along with extra sets of structure on those sets (operations on the underlying set, privileged subsets of the underlying set, etc.) which may satisfy some axioms.
 For these objects, a commonly considered forgetful functor is as follows.

 Let $\mathcal{C}$ be any category based on sets, e.g. groups—sets of elements—or topological spaces—sets of 'points'.
-As usual, write $\operatorname{Ob}(\mathcal{C})$ for the objects of $\mathcal{C}$ and write $\operatorname{Fl}(\mathcal{C})$ for the morphisms of the same.
+As usual, write $\operatorname{Ob}(\mathcal{C})$ for the class of objects of $\mathcal{C}$ and write $\operatorname{Fl}(\mathcal{C})$ for the class of the morphisms of the same.
 Consider the rule: